 Depending on the needs of the school, we tend to visit with 4-6 PGSA representatives (graduate students), with plans to stay for several class periods.
 Our intentions in these outreach events is to make contact with as many students as possible, so we try to invite students from other science and math classes to join our activities.
 We try to orchestrate our visits and the lab activities to follow the standard curriculum progression.

 The PGSA Journal Club aims to expose graduate students to a wider variety of current physics research than what they typically get from their own research groups.
 They learn about new physics from their peers in a friendly and relaxed atmosphere.
-It is also a forum for students to get experience communicating science to their peers and to a more general audience.
+It is also a forum for students to gain experience in communicating science to their peers and more general audience.

-What's new in the Journal Club for Spring 2015?
+What's new in the Journal Club for Fall 2015?

-In Spring 2015, there will be three presentation categories:
+In Fall 2015, there will be three presentation categories:

-- presenting a New Idea (you need to give the topic at least two weeks prior to your presentation, so that the Journal Club will have two faculty members will be present to evaluate your presentation)
+New Idea category: presenter has to come up with a New Research Idea and successfully defend his/her proposal.
+You need to give the topic at least two weeks prior to your presentation, so that the Journal Club will have enough time to make sure there will be two faculty members to evaluate your presentation.